atlantichabitatmodels/data/README.md

 # Using Docker

+Make sure you `cd` into the project directory.

 To use Wax in a container, make sure you are familiar with Docker and have [Docker installed](https://docs.docker.com/get-docker/).

 Run the "Getting Started" steps 1-6 above to copy and `cd` into the repo.